by Theo Poward

 The desire for purity of whatever position becomes extremism.
 Monotheism is not the problem here, we should be able to think that we are right and that other people are wrong without wanting to kill those people.
 Monotheism doesn’t make extremists.
 No, the path to extremism is the desire for a pure society.
 This is the logic behind takfir of infinite regress.
 This was recognised as dangerous even by ISIS members for the very practical reason that it tears society apart.
-People kill each other until there is no-one left.
+Driving people kill each other until there is no-one left.

-ISIS teach us one thing.
-Even members of ISIS realised that focusing in on purity, with no compromise, no negotiation, no nuance, it is the path of self destruction.
+ISIS teach us one thing: even members of ISIS realised that focusing in on purity, with no compromise, no negotiation, no nuance, it is the path of self destruction.

 Ironically this lesson may be more real to the moderate (relatively speaking) members of ISIS.
 Because they saw the deaths happen in front of them.
 But, it is essential to note that this is increasingly a global problem.
 Borders are being strengthened, nuance is being destroyed.
-And along with this, all the people who live in borderlands and are born from nuance are being killed too.
+And along with this, all the people who live in borderlands and are born from nuance are being killed.
 This is happening across the world.

 Let’s return to the problem we started with: Why do we have such a hard time identifying that which draws people to extremism?
-Well if it truly is the quest for purity then it makes sense that we wouldn’t recognise it, or want to recognise it.
+Well, if it truly is the quest for purity then it makes sense that we wouldn’t recognise it, or even want to recognise it.
 Because the very same problem exists in every society around the world.

 We can’t blame it on Islam, because its just as easy to see the same desire for purity in Christianity, Hinduism, and even more strongly in practically every nationalist system around the world.
 The problem isn’t socio-economic status, because rich and successful people crave purity just as much as the poor and dispossessed do.
 The lesson from ISIS does not tell us about Muslims or the Middle East, it tells us about Humanity, and it is a threat, a cautionary tale.

 Purity is baked into how we imagine theology.
-The idea that you must belong to one, or none, of the great religious traditions.
+The idea that you must belong to one, or none, of the great theological traditions.
 The idea that they are either all right in their own way, or that they are all wrong.
 Both of these are very widely held starting assumptions with Theology.
 They also do violence to the real lived complexities that come when humans try to engage properly with what they believe the nature of reality to be.